"If

 Ive always suspected that the store was impressed enough with a

-winner who returned to say "thank you" that they made sure he was rewarded.
-And
+winner who said "thank you" that they made sure he was rewarded.
+And a wonderful

 Do we let our leaders be human?

-friends mistakes?
-Yet well severely criticize public officials for equally
+good-naturedly, forgivingly?
+Yet we severely criticize public officials for equally minor

-The best mayor Ive ever known was an exceptionally skilled
+The best city mayor Ive ever known was an exceptionally skilled

-administrator who was outstanding at staying in touch with his community.
-Yet he, too, had
+administrator and outstanding at staying in touch with his community.
+Yet he, too, had his

-one side of town, then a live radio interview on the other.
-But his car had gone
+side of town, then a live radio interview on the other.
+But his car had gone "belly

-"belly up."
+up."
 So he walked downstairs to the police chiefs office.
+"Bob," he

-"Bob," he said, "I have two talks to give, and my cars in the shop.
+said, "I have two talks to give, and my cars in the shop.
+Can I borrow

 "Sure," replied the chief, "no problem."
 He tossed